Martyn "Bomber" Bradbury

-Martyn 'Bomber' Bradbury (born 1974) is a New Zealand media commentator, former radio and TV host, and former executive producer of Alt TV – a now-defunct alternative music and culture channel.
-He is a blogger that writes at the blogs Tumeke! and The Daily Blog.
-Bradbury was given the nickname 'Bomber' by a former Craccum editor, reputedly to describe his bombastic personality.
+Martyn 'Bomber' Bradbury (born 1974) is a New Zealand media commentator, former radio and TV host, and former executive producer of Alt TV.
+He was given the nickname 'Bomber' by a former Craccum editor, reputedly to describe his bombastic personality.
 He has been described by the New Zealand Listener as the "most opinionated man in New Zealand".
 He has defended his decision to block a number of women on social media and referred to reasons for disputes with five women who previously contributed to "The Daily Blog".

 Print media

 Bradbury was the elected editor of the Auckland University Students' Association's (AUSA) Craccum magazine for the 1997 year, and elected co-editor with Stuart Gardiner for the 1995 year.
 Before that he was the poetry editor.
 According to Bradbury, he picked up the nickname Bomber from one of the editors of Craccum.

 Bradbury is a former editor (2004–05) of New Zealand music magazine Rip It Up.